hoangloc0402/playsim_output_2_excel/README.md

 ## playsim_output_2_excel

-A tool for compiling all config.yaml and kpi.yaml files inside one branch directory into one single Excel (.xlxs) file.
+A tool for compiling all config.yaml and kpi.yaml files inside one branch directory into one single Excel (.xlsx) file.

 ### Directory structure:
 The branch directory must have the following structure: